 - Click the View menu, choose Show hidden devices.

-- Expand computer name, and then right click a conflicting driver, select Uninstall.
+- Expand computer name, and then right click an incompatible driver, select Uninstall.
 Remember, a yellow color exclamation mark will appear for all conflicting device drivers.

 - Restart the PC when you’re finished uninstalling all conflicting device drivers.